Skip to content

 If you’ve started Invisalign aligners to straighten your teeth and suddenly noticed jaw soreness or tightness, you’re not alone.
-Teeth clenching and grinding—also known as bruxism—is incredibly common, especially during Invisalign or clear aligner therapy.
+Teeth clenching and grinding—also known as bruxism—is incredibly common, especially during Invisalign treatment or clear aligner therapy.

 In fact, studies estimate that “30 to 40 million Americans grind their teeth at night.”
 And many patients (myself included!) don’t even realize they’re clenchers until they start wearing aligners.